 - Do not kill your pet or allow it to be killed unless you have been instructed to do so by the public health authorities.

 - Check with your veterinarian to find out if your pet has a current vaccination.

 What you can do to help control rabies

 - Have your dogs, cats, ferrets, and selected livestock vaccinated.
 Keep their vaccinations up to date.

 - If your vaccinated pet is attacked or bitten by a wild animal be sure your pet receives a booster vaccination immediately.
 Be sure to alert the vet that your pet has been bitten by a wild animal.

 - Limit the possibility of exposure by keeping your animals on your property or on a leash.

 - Do not leave garbage or pet food outside, as it may attract wild or stray animals.

 - Remember. . . wild animals should not be kept as pets.
 Enjoy all wild animals from a distance, even if they seem friendly.
 A rabid animal sometimes acts tame.

-- If you see an animal acting strangely, report it to the Department of Natural Resources at 304-822-3551.
+- If you see a wild animal acting strangely, report it to the WV Division of Natural Resources at 304-822-3551.
 Do not go near it yourself!